christophostertag/SAR-Python/README.md

 ## SAR-Python: Search and Rescue with Airborne Optical Sectioning implemented in Python with OpenCv and PyTorch

-Part of our student project at JKU Institute of Computer Graphics: https://github.com/JKU-ICG/cvlab-2020
+Part of our student project at JKU ICG: https://github.com/JKU-ICG/cvlab-2020

 #### German News Article: https://ooe.orf.at/stories/3077237/